 Tripitaka is a collection into which the Word of the Buddha is divided.
 They are the Vinaya, Sutra and Abhidhamma Pitakas.
 They teach the Dharma of realization which is comprised of the three higher trainings.

 Contents of Sutra Pitaka

-This incorporates The Greater Discourse on the Foundations of Mindfulness, The Fruits of the Contemplative Life, and The Buddha's Last Days.
-There are 34 extensive sutras in this nikaya.
+Digha Nikaya: This incorporates the Greater Discourse on the Foundations of Mindfulness, The Fruits of the Contemplative Life and The Buddha's Last Days.
+There are 34 extensive sutras in this Nikaya.

-This incorporates Shorter Exposition of Kamma, Mindfulness of Breathing, and Mindfulness of the Body.
-There are 152 medium-length sutras in this nikaya.
+Majjhima Nikaya: This incorporates Shorter Exposition of Kamma, Mindfulness of Breathing, and Mindfulness of the Body.
+There are 152 medium-length sutras in this Nikaya.

-These teachings are formatted numerically.
+Anguttara Nikaya: These teachings are formatted numerically.
 It incorporates, according to the commentary's estimation, 9557 short sutras grouped by number, from ones to elevens.

 Khuddaka Nikaya: This is a heterogeneous mix of preachings, doctrines and poetry, accredited to the Buddha and his disciples.
 The contents vary reasonably between editions.
 It is the fifth division of the Sutta Pitaka which is a wide-ranging collection of 15-18 books containing complete suttas, verses and smaller fragments of Dhamma teachings.
 This also contains stories of ghosts and also the entire Jataka tales, the stories of previous births of Gautam Buddha.